khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 - One radio button should be selected as the default choice by using the `checked` attribute.
 - Users are able to select an option with click/tap on the radio button or its label.
 - Selecting one option unselects all others.
-- Avoid mixing radio groups with interactive elements.
-Nesting may prevent screen reader users from discovering a nested control.

 ### Content